mtzaquia/MTZTableViewManager/README.md

 ```

 * Note that the form fields must conform to `MTZFormField`.
 The framework already provides a default implementation for `UITextField`, `UITextView`, `UISwitch` and `UIStepper`.
+* Form fields automatically provide you with `inputAccessoryView` for jumping between other fields within the same section.

 ### Form date rows
 Dates are a special topic.
 Due to that, if you want to interact with a `NSDate` key path, use `MTZTableFormDateRow` instead: